BLOG

 ECHA Invites Companies to Submit Notifications of Intention Under the Drinking Water Directive

-The EU Drinking Water Directive (EU 2020/2184) establishes minimum hygiene and safety standards for water intended for human consumption, as well as for materials and products that come into contact with drinking water.
-The directive aims to ensure that substances used in such materials do not negatively affect water quality or public health.
+The EU Drinking Water Directive (EU 2020/2184) sets minimum safety and hygiene standards for water intended for human consumption, including materials and products that come into contact with drinking water.
+Its primary objective is to ensure that substances used in these materials do not compromise water quality or public health.

 FAQs: